 Threshold Points Source Document Max Points Total Scored Compliance with Grants and Provide relevant information on managing federal 20 Financial Management grants and demonstrate capacity for success.
-Housing First/Low Barrier/Harm Reduction Intake policy consistent with Housing First / Low Barrier / Harm Reduction (including the acceptance of criminal history, domestic violence history, and/or substance use disorders) = 20pts Commitment to Housing First with some exceptions, based on project type = 10pts No Housing First = 0 pts 20 Best Practices/Supportive Services Supportive documentation consistent with Housing First, Low Barrier and local prioritization standards (serving the most vulnerable), filling vacancies through coordinated entry = 10pts Missing document (-2pts) Inconsistency with documents = 5pts No Housing First = 0 pts 10 CoC participation, HEARTH compliance and collaboration Commitment for new partners to participate in CoC meetings (5); compliance with CoC Partner MOU (5); Collaboration with other organizations and programs to address the needs of the target population (10) 20 Project Performance Proposed program effectiveness in compliance with HUD and CoC performance standards 20 Cost Efficiency The average cost per exit to permanent housing based on the total program costs.
+Housing First/Low Barrier/Harm Reduction Intake policy consistent with Housing First / Low Barrier / Harm Reduction (including the acceptance of criminal history, domestic violence history, and/or substance use disorders) = 20pts Commitment to Housing First with some exceptions, based on project type = 10pts No Housing First = 0 pts 20 Best Practices/Supportive Services t Practices/Supportive Services Supportive documentation consistent with Housing First, Low Barrier and local prioritization standards (serving the most vulnerable), filling vacancies through coordinated entry = 10pts Missing document (-2pts) Inconsistency with documents = 5pts No Housing First = 0 pts CoC participation, HEARTH compliance and collaboration Commitment for new partners to participate in CoC meetings (5); compliance with CoC Partner MOU (5); Collaboration with other organizations and programs to address the needs of the target population, including mainstream benefits, social services, employment programs and other mainstream programs (10) 20 Project Performance Proposed program effectiveness in compliance with HUD and CoC performance standards 20 Cost Efficiency The average cost per exit to permanent housing based on the total program costs.
 10 TOTAL 100